gary-kim/nc-build-script/README.md

 **This script and repo is unaffiliated with Nextcloud GmbH**

+**If you are running Nextcloud for a large enterprise, consider getting a subscription with [Nextcloud GmbH](https://nextcloud.com/enterprise/) to get the supported version.**

+**Normal users are also probably better served by the builds created by Nextcloud GmbH.
+Those can be downloaded [here](https://nextcloud.com/install/).**

 This is a build script for use with Nextcloud.

 This script does not include signing or actually releasing a build.

+If you encounter any issues while using the output of this script, make sure the issue is reproducible in [Nextcloud GmbH releases](https://download.nextcloud.com/server/releases/) before making a new issue in the Nextcloud issue tracker.
+If it cannot be reproduced, open an issue in this repo instead.

+You likely cannot call the output of this script Nextcloud and will have to change the name as *Nextcloud* is a registered trademark of Nextcloud GmbH.

 ### How to Run